 Adds Section 42.23(i), Tax Code.

-Provides that in an appeal of the determination of appraised value, the burden of proof is on the chief appraiser and the appraisal district to support an increase in the appraised value of property if the value of that property was lowered by a tax protest, arbitration, or litigation in the previous tax year.
+Provides that in an appeal of the determination of appraised value, the burden of proof is on the appraisal district to support an increase in the appraised value of property by clear and convincing evidence if the value of that property was lowered by a trial on the merits under Chapter 42 in the previous tax year.